tacogator/gatsby-themes/gatsby-theme-blog-material-clarisse/README.md

 1.  **`/content/pages`**: This directory contains all of the static pages.
 One dir per page.

-2.  **`/content/posts`**: This directory will contain all of the ariticles.
+2.  **`/content/posts`**: This directory contain all of the ariticles.
 One dir per article.
 Put photos in the dir.

 3.  **`/src`**: *(Optional)* This directory contains your own custom components or pages.
-If you wish to override any Clarisse's components, please them in `src/@tacogator/gatsby-theme-blog-material-clarisse`.
-See [shadowing docs](https://www.gatsbyjs.org/docs/themes/shadowing/).
+If you wish to override (or "shadow") any Clarisse's components, place them in `src/@tacogator/gatsby-theme-blog-material-clarisse`.
+See Gatsby [shadowing docs](https://www.gatsbyjs.org/docs/themes/shadowing/).

 4. **`/static`**: Static assets such as branding images and logos.

-4.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).
+4.  **`gatsby-config.js`**: Gatsby configuration file.
+This is where you provide information about your site (metadata) like the site title, description, navigation links and branding images.

 ## License
 MIT